My Bloody Valentine Timeline

 Loveless is released by Creation in November in the typical formats in addition to mini-disc.

-My Bloody Valentine do a short tours of Australia, Japan, and the UK to support the album at the end of 1991, with more shows planned for 1992.
+My Bloody Valentine do short tours of Australia, Japan, and the UK to support the album at the end of 1991, with more shows planned for 1992.

 Creation drops My Bloody Valentine in January.

-With many suitors to choose from, My Bloody Valentine eventually signs with Island Records working out a contract with A & R man Nigel Coxon and Managing Director Marc Marot in October.
+After touring for eight months and with many suitors to choose from, My Bloody Valentine eventually signs with Island Records working out a contract with A & R man Nigel Coxon and Managing Director Marc Marot in October.
 Shields expects to have their next record out by October of 1993 believing that having access to their own studio and being properly capitalized will solve some of the fundamental issues that slowed them down in the past.

 My Bloody Valentine’s cover of the James Bond theme We Have All the Time in the World is released on a charity compilation, Peace Together, and is their first release for Island.
+Engineered by Guy Fixsen, it is done before they begin to build out their own studio.

 Major problems with their recording desk take up valuable time and momentum.
 By this point they cannot record, and have little to show for the money they spent.
 Debbie and Colm move into the house in an attempt to economize and Shields begins selling off equipment to raise funds.